bookbot-kids/g2p_id/README.md

 # g2p ID: Indonesian Grapheme-to-Phoneme Converter

-This library is developed to convert Indonesian graphemes (words) to phonemes in IPA.
+This library is developed to convert Indonesian (Bahasa Indonesia) graphemes (words) to phonemes in IPA.
 We followed the methods and designs used in the English equivalent library, [g2p](https://github.com/Kyubyong/g2p).

 ## Installation